Brand Names: Vivotif Berna

-Untreated typhoid infection may lead to kidney failure, or intestinal bleeding caused by perforation (forming of a hole), which can be fatal.
-If the infection spreads to the gallbladder, the infected person may become a chronic carrier of the bacteria that causes typhoid.
+Typhoid (also called "typhoid fever") is a serious disease caused by Salmonella typhi bacteria.
+Untreated typhoid infection may lead to kidney failure, or intestinal bleeding, which can be fatal.
+If the infection spreads to your gallbladder, you could become a chronic carrier of the bacteria that causes typhoid.
 A carrier may have no symptoms but is capable of spreading the infection to others.

 Typhoid is spread through contact with the stool (bowel movements) of a person infected with the bacteria.
 This usually occurs by eating food or drinking water that has become contaminated with feces from an infected person.
 Once in the digestive tract, typhoid infection can spread to the blood and other parts of the body.

-The typhoid vaccine is used to help prevent this disease in adults and children who are at least 6 years old.
-Although not part of a routine immunization schedule in the U.S., typhoid vaccine is recommended for people who travel to areas where the disease is common.
+Typhoid vaccine is used to help prevent this disease in adults and children who are at least 6 years old.
+Although not part of a routine immunization schedule in the U.S., typhoid vaccine is recommended for:

 This vaccine works by exposing you to a small amount of the bacteria, which causes your body to develop immunity to the disease.